CODE OF CIVIL PROCEDURE IN CHILE

 The Supreme Court and the Court of Appeals have jurisdiction over appeals, cassation appeals, and complaint recourses.
 The lower courts also have the authority to hear appeals of their rulings and the power to decide on any extraordinary judicial remedies that may be available.

 Chile's Civil Procedure Code states that all cases must conclude with a mediation hearing after an extensive pre-trial discussion period.
 If the parties cannot agree amicably, the court will issue a ruling outlining the key disputed facts that must be shown at trial.
 The evidential phase will commence after this resolution is served to the parties.
-At the conclusion of the presentation of evidence, the judge will provide a ruling.
+After the presentation of evidence, the judge will provide a ruling.

 Case filing, defense response, replication, and counterreply are part of the debate process.